jrcichra/lancache-rpi/README.md

 (Unofficial RPI Version) - A monolithic lancache service capable of caching all CDNs in a single instance
 # Note
 + NTFS/FAT32 external drives will not work. `nginx` tries to `chown`, which doesn't play nice with Microsoft filesystems.
 Please use a nix filesystem such as `ext4`.
++ You may experience slower than expected cache speeds.
 # Installation
 - To install:
   -  If you don't already have docker and docker-compose, run `sudo apt install docker.io docker-compose`